dujanhung/json-validator/doc.md

 @unique
 ```

-marks this JSON key as unique (eg. no duplicated keys within the same object level)
+marks this JSON entry as unique against similar keys within the entire JSON file.

+>[!CAUTION]
+>if you duplicate such entries, the script would throw an error.